 Spay or neuter your pet to:

 Penalties in the Prevention of Cruelty to Animals Act can be up to a $75,000 fine and / or 2 years imprisonment upon conviction

-No more than 5 dogs, cats, animals (including birds or farm animals) or combination thereof may be kept on a property at one time, unless in an “Agriculture” zone.
+No more than 5 dogs, cats, or animals or combination thereof may be kept on a property at one time, unless in an “Agriculture” zone.